-Cannabis topicals are a category of products meant for external use on its skin and can come in the forms of CBD lotion, cbd creams, body oil, cbd balm, and facial serums.
+Cannabis topicals are a category of products meant for external use on its skin and can come in the forms of CBD body lotion, cbd creams, body oil, cbd balm, and facial serums.
 The active ingredients are sourced from the cannabis plants' most abundant active ingredients, tetrahydrocannabinol (THC) and cannabidiol (CBD).

 CBD is psychoactive—it may elevate your mood as coffee or chocolate does—but it's a non-psychotropic compound.
 In comparison, THC has psychotropic effects.THC produces more significant effects on perception and feelings of euphoria.

 Whether or not cannabis topicals get you high, the answer is it depends, as there are so many different products on the market, and cannabinoids can affect everyone differently.
-However, the general answer is no
+However, the general answer is no.

 If you're looking for a mode of administration that gets you "high."
 Topical cannabis products, even ones with a high concentration of THC, aren't the most effective option out there.